Dear readers, fellow gamers,

 Only those who can adapt will survive

 In time, you may realise that your starting faction does not match your vision anymore.
-Or cannot provide you enough leverage for your to achieve your goals and ambitions.
+Or cannot provide you with enough leverage for your to achieve your goals and ambitions.
 No worry, you will be able to change factions if you manage to convince the right persons to have you in their faction.
 We will come back in a future DD on how you can do this, using personal actions.

 What we want you to know now is that you cannot however instantly switch from one end of the spectrum to the other.
 This has to be gradual or people would call you a turncoat!